1. Introduction

 4.1 How We Use Google Analytics

-We use Google Analytics, a web analytics service provided by Google Inc. (“Google”).
-Google Analytics uses cookies to help us analyze how users use this website.
+We use Google Analytics, a website analytics service provided by Google Inc. ("Google").
+Google Analytics uses cookies to help us analyze how users interact with this site.

 4.2 Information Collected by Google Analytics